violapterinblog/violapterinblog.github.io/_posts/2020-01-26-euruss-song-a-fan-submission.md

 This fits the rest of the story, where the plain text reveals to Sherlock that Eurus has been lonely, and indicates him to come to her room (of young Eurus’s).

-My poem can fit the tune of Go Tell Aunt Rhody, though one has to read 2nd and 3rd syllables in one beat, and it probably works better when just being read out according to iambic tetrameter.
+My poem can fit the tune of *Go Tell Aunt Rhody*, though one has to read 2nd and 3rd syllables in one beat, and it probably works better when just being read out according to iambic tetrameter.

 I posted my poem on Reddit, expecting it to become a hit.
 Nobody replied,